Prinzhorn/skrollr/README.md

 }
 ```

+### mobileDeceleration=0.004

+The amount of deceleration for momentum scrolling on mobile devices.
+This options tells skrollr how fast or slow you want the scrolling to stop after the user lifted his finger.

+Set it to `1` to disable momentum scrolling.

 ### edgeStrategy='set'

 This option specifies how to handle animations when the scroll position is outside the range on the keyframes (i.e. before the first or after the last keyframe).